Jo4712/ds-one/README.md

 # DS one

-build modern UIs with web components!
+Build modern UIs with web components!

 > A component-based design system built with TypeScript and LitElement that provides reusable UI components with built-in theming, internationalization, and accessibility features.